dhis2/app-platform/docs/getting-started.md

 ## Bootstrapping

-To create a new template application (or upgrade and existing React app), us the [init](scripts/init) command.
+To create a new template application (or upgrade and existing React app), use the [init](scripts/init) command.

 ```sh
 > d2 app scripts init my-test-app